wanjiasu/my-app/README.md

 requests per execution instead of spinning up a new instance for each request.
 This improves performance, reduces cold starts, and optimizes resource usage, making serverless workloads more efficient.

-Follow this [guide](https://vercel.com/docs/functions/fluid-compute#how-to-enable-fluid-compute) to activate fluid.
+Follow this [guide](https://vercel.com/docs/functions/fluid-compute#how-to-enable-fluid-compute) to activate Fluid.

 ## Makefile